 Back in the 1980s, computers were quite expensive and only rich people could afford them for personal use.
 When Microsoft first developed Windows, they said that it’s an OS for people who want to use computers in their homes.
 Still today, Windows want you to use your PC and a personal computer.
 Yes, there are few versions which target enterprises, but deep-down windows are meant for personal use.

-OS X or macOS are also made for day to day use but Apple focuses a lot on creativity.
-If you see Apple adverts or its website, you will see at least a split-second scene where a designer is designing something on his MacBook, iPad, iMac, etc. Therefore, designers like OS X or macOS more and they go for MacBook.
+macOS is also made for day to day use but Apple focuses a lot on creativity.
+If you see Apple adverts or its website, you will see at least a split-second scene where a designer is designing something on his MacBook, iPad, iMac, etc. Therefore, designers like macOS more and they go for MacBook.

-Although Adobe never says that they give preference to one OS more than others, but I personally feel that Adobe support OS X or macOS more than windows.
-You can see that almost all the Adobe tutorials, help guides, or videos are made on OS X. I don’t remember that I saw them using Windows.
+Although Adobe never says that they give preference to one OS more than others, but I personally feel that Adobe support macOS more than windows.
+You can see that almost all the Adobe tutorials, help guides, or videos are made on macOS.
+I don’t remember that I saw them using Windows.
 Even in webinars, they use Apple’s products.

-If you ask my opinion that if I must choose one OS, I would choose OS X. I don’t know the main reason but I feel more connected with Photoshop on my MacBook.
+If you ask my opinion that if I must choose one OS, I would choose macOS.
+I don’t know the main reason but I feel more connected with Photoshop on my MacBook.

 I am using Windows nowadays because TrickyPhotoshop is not all of my company, it is one of my company.
 In my other companies, I need to do a lot more on my laptop (Photoshop does not count here) and windows work better.